Should I Start Accepting Credit Cards

-If you’re already successfully invoicing your customers, you may be put off by the costs of merchant services, which is typically a percentage of each credit card transaction.
+If you’re an ND who is successfully invoicing your customers, you may be put off by the costs of merchant services, which is typically a percentage of each credit card transaction.
 However, when you consider the following advantages of credit and debit card acceptance, you may think twice:

 - Reduces your potential loss from non-payment